-Mortgage Capacity Assessments – Individuals Unable to Obtain Mortgage Lending…
+Mortgage Capacity Assessments – individuals unable to obtain mortgage lending

 In recent weeks I have noticed a significant increase in the number of enquiries for Mortgage Capacity Assessments by individuals who are in no position to obtain mortgage lending.
 Whilst many of these individuals were already aware of their situation and were simply carrying out an exercise to pacify Court proceedings, it did come as a surprise for some.